NICMx/Jool/docs/en/map-t.md

 2. You have the same number of IPv4 addresses as CEs, so each CE will have one IPv4 address.
 3. You have more IPv4 addresses than CEs, thus you can assign more than one IPv4 address to each CE.

-In my opinion, the first one is the only one that truly makes sense.
-(If you have that many IPv4 addresses, I think it'd be more straightforward to just add NAPTs to a SIIT-DC-2xlat scenario.
-Way simpler than dealing with MAP-T.) To simplify this document, most of it will assume you're dealing with scenario 1.
+In my opinion, the first scenario is the only one that truly makes sense.
+(If you have that many IPv4 addresses, I think SIIT-DC-2xlat would be a simpler alternative to MAP-T.) However, I will walk you through all three of them, in the hopes that some variety migh facilitate the "aha!" moment.
+(TODO: I still haven't done scenarios 2 nor 3.)

-But there's nothing in Jool stopping you from using it to assemble scenarios 2 and 3.
-(All you have to do is reduce the PSID length to zero.
-The PSID will be explained later.)

 <!--
 > ![Note!](../images/bulb.svg) The first is actually the only one I described in the general introduction.
 (In my opinion, it's the one that makes the most sense.
 Not that the others don't.)